 - 12 oz dried apricots I get the bulk ones from Winco

 - ½ cup packed brown sugar

 - With a kitchen scissors, cut two apricots in half at a time.
 Cut the halves into three pieces each so each apricot is cut into six pieces each.
 (Can be cut smaller if you prefer smaller chunks in your jam.)

 - Place the chopped apricots into a 4 cup measuring cup.
 Add water to the 4 cup line.

 - Dump all that into a medium sized sauce pan over medium heat.
 Add the salt and simmer for about 30 minutes until the apricots are tender and the jam coats a spoon.
 Stir in the brown sugar.

 - Decant into ½ pint jars and refrigerate for several weeks or freeze for six months.
-Note, this jam does not have enough jam to be considered safe for canning.
+Note, this jam does not have enough sugar to be considered safe for pressure or water bath canning.